parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 Create the Nginx Plus Cluster in Instance Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. To begin, we need to install the same agent on the new NGINX servers.
-First open a webshell connection to NGINX 2 and then do the same for NGINX 3.
+First open a webshell connection to NGINX 2 and then do the same for NGINX 3 (at this point, you should have all three NGINX servers open in UDF Webshell tabs).

 .. image:: ../images/NGINX-2_webshell.jpg